parseablehq/parseable/README.md

   <a href="https://www.postman.com/parseable/workspace/parseable/overview" target="_blank">API Workspace on Postman</a>
 </h4>

-Parseable is an open source, cloud native, log storage and management platform.
+Parseable is a free and open source, log storage and observability platform.

-Parseable helps you ingest high volumes of log data from various sources (Fluent Bit, Logstash etc or directly from applications).
-Parseable stores log data into highly compressed Parquet file format.
+Parseable ingests high volumes of log data from various sources (Fluent Bit, Logstash etc or directly from applications).
+It stores logs into highly compressed Parquet file format.
 With object storage as primary storage for Parseable, you get seamless scale and flexibility for ever growing log data.

+## Why Parseable

+* Developer first platform, designed for ease of use and flexibility.
+* Log data stored as [Parquet](https://parquet.apache.org) - columnar, open data format, designed for analytics.
+* Stateless, index free design with object storage as primary storage.
+* SDK less, simple REST API calls for log ingestion.

+## Features

+* SQL compatible API for querying log data.
+* Intuitive dashboard to parse and query the log data.
+* Bring your own analytics platform for deeper analysis of log data.
+* Auto inferred schema.

 <p align="center">
   <img src="https://raw.githubusercontent.com/parseablehq/.github/main/images/overview.svg#gh-light-mode-only" alt="Parseable Overview" width="800" height="650" />